Goldenone2/Hamilton-s-Frog-GBS/SNP_calling.md

 ### Parameters optimisation

-At this stage, I'll make a popmap and exclude all Celmisia samples as well as all samples with less than 100'000 reads (combining forward and reverse, i.e. 50k retained reads).
+!!!
+Don't run all different numbers, but maybe just 2, with all the samples not a subsampled popmap At this stage, I'll make a popmap and exclude all Celmisia samples as well as all samples with less than 100'000 reads (combining forward and reverse, i.e. 50k retained reads).
 3450F_TW_marg and 3450M_TW_marg  are also found twice on the same plate.
 Something is off, I ignore them.